IMAP VS POP3 – Which Email Protocol Should You Choose?

 Have you heard of IMAP and POP3?
 It is quite likely that you would have come across them as they are email-related protocols.
 If you are not aware of what they are, you are at the right place as here we’ll discuss the difference between IMAP vs POP3 and learn which you should use.
-Click here to learn about SMTP, IMAP and POP3.
+Click here to learn about the all three protocols SMTP, IMAP and POP3.

 Table Of Contents

 What Is An Email Protocol?

 As IMAP and POP3 are email protocols, it would be helpful to know what an email protocol is in the first place.
 An email protocol refers to rules that enable email clients to transmit messages to and from servers.